pytroll/pytroll.github.io/guidelines.md

 - How to [create a Pull Request](https://help.github.com/articles/creating-a-pull-request/)
 - How to [fork a repository](https://help.github.com/articles/fork-a-repo/)

-Alternatively, patches formatted with the git format-patch command can be sent to the bdfl of the package.

 The submitted work will be reviewed by the main contributors of the package, possibly engaging in a discussion on the patch, and maybe requesting changes.
 Be prepared to follow up on your work.